-If the Manitou Incline remains on your bucket list, you may want to get around to doing it this summer.
+If the Manitou Incline remains on your bucket list, you may have just a couple more weeks to check it off.

 "Super frustrating," Kalynn Casey said.
 "That's probably the best time to do it [the Incline]...it's the peak of summer, everybody wants to be out hiking."